 Avascular Necrosis (AVN) of the Knee

 Avascular necrosis (AVN) is the bone death that occurs as a result of disruption of the blood supply to a part of the bone.
-Avascular necrosis (osteonecrosis) commonly affects the knee replacement surgery but may affect the knee joint rarely.
+Avascular necrosis (osteonecrosis) commonly affects the hip but may also occasionally affect the knee joint.

 The management of knee joint osteonecrosis is usually surgical and many patients with advanced-stage surgery may need knee replacement surgery.